MwSpaceLLC/nextvel/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 3) Deploy Helpers: install nginx, node, mariadb & pm2.
-After you can compile like as below (declare port for proxypass):
+After you can serve project like as below (declare port for proxypass):

+> !! important, set port in serve.sh file

 ```bash
 cd /var/www/{your_next_folder}